brooklynrail/brooklynrail-platform/content/people/leopoldo-gout.md

 ---
-name: Leopoldo Gout
+name: Leopoldo Goût
 first_name: Leopoldo
-last_name: Gout
+last_name: Goût
-short_bio: "**Leopoldo Gout** is an artist, writer, and filmmaker who works across mediums to capture the ephemeral: an abstract and figurative clash with memory and humanity, with chaos.
+short_bio: "**Leopoldo Goût** is an artist, writer, and filmmaker who works across mediums to capture the ephemeral: an abstract and figurative clash with memory and humanity, with chaos.
 Born in Mexico City, he embarked on numerous artistic pursuits: painting, drawing, sculpture, filmmaking, digital art,